-Leaps and bounds have been made in openly discussing gender and sexuality over the past few decades.
-But even so, the LGBTQ+ community continues to face challenges that can directly impact the rate at which mental health issues manifest among them.
+Even with the leaps and bounds that have been made in openly discussing gender and sexuality, the LGBTQ+ community continues to face challenges that can directly impact the rate at which mental health issues manifest among them.

 52%